Generic Name: pantoprazole (oral/injection) (pan TOE pra zole)

 Before taking this medicine

-How should I take Protonix?
+How should I use Protonix?

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not use two doses at one time.